-I'm concerned about missing my next credit card payment due to the outbreak.
+I'm experiencing financial hardship due to COVID-19.
 Are credit card companies doing anything to help?

 Does that mean I don't have to pay my bill this month?

 Not necessarily.
-Card companies are handling requests for financial relief on a case-by-case basis.
+Most card companies are handling requests for financial relief on a case-by-case basis.
 You'll need to contact your provider to explain how the coronavirus has affected your financial situation and to discuss relief options.

 How can I find out what my credit card company is offering?